alekzzz01/PBL-3rd-year-Expense-Tracking-System/Notes.md

 [x] View per savings item

+// tnigamo jerome

+[] in register function add a passwordExpires

+[] in login function check for password expiration if not go to otp

+[] if password is expired go to forgot password and set again a new password expiration

 // users

+[x] in income view and edit

-[] in transactions add a delete selected and delete modal
+[x] in transactions delete modal

-[] edit transaction details
+[] in expenses edit function

 [] in savings edit and delete savings

 [] dashboard total savings and goals

+[] download reports of the transactions

+[] expense-scanner / upload file - scan

 [] notifications

 [] settings

-[] download reports of the transactions

 // admin